redifo/ege-restaurant/README.md

 Table: Represents restaurant tables, specifying their number, capacity, and location (Garden, Bar, or Dining Room).
 This helps manage seating arrangements.
 Reservation: Links customers (registered or not) to table bookings, recording details like email, phone, name, date, time, number of guests, and table location.
 It allows for tracking both pending and confirmed reservations.
-SpecialRequest: Captures any special requests associated with a reservation, noting if it's approved.
+SpecialRequest: Captures any special requests associated with a reservation, with approval option for admin managemenet.
 This enhances customer service by attending to specific needs.
 MenuItem: Details the food items on the menu, categorized by type (e.g., Starter, Meze, Main Course), including descriptions, prices, availability, and images.
 This model aids in menu management and presentation.
 Email: Handles the creation of emails for different purposes, with fields for recipient, subject, body, and template type, automating communication with customers.